 A student shall not engage in any act of sexual harassment of a physical nature or verbal nature.
 A student shall not perform any act of lewd exposure, gesture or lewd caress or indecent fondling/touching of the student's own body or the body of another person, or any act of sexual intercourse.
 A student shall not use any inappropriate gestures that mimic or imply sexual acts.
-A student shall not possess, view, copy, sell, buy or transmit printed or non-printed pornographic materials including any noncurricular sexually explicit printed or non-printed materials; or a student shall not possess view copy, sell, buy or transmit printed or nonprinted pornographic materials, including but not limited to, noncurricular materials depicting the human male or female genitals or buttocks with less than a fully opaque covering or any portion of the female breast with less than a fully opaque covering.
+A student shall not possess, view, copy, sell, buy or transmit printed or non-printed pornographic materials including any noncurricular sexually explicit printed or non-printed materials; or a student shall not possess view copy, sell, buy or transmit printed or nonprinted pornographic materials, including but not limited to, noncurricular materials depicting the human male or female genitals or buttocks with less than a fully opaque covering.
 This includes, but is not limited to, the following:

-- a. sexual harassment (physical, written, or verbal), - b. lewd exposure (any act of), - c. obscene gestures or gestures that mimic or imply sexual intercourse, - d. lewd caress or indecent fondling/touching of the student's own body, - e. lewd caress or indecent fondling/touching of the body of another person, - f. sexual intercourse (mutual consent), - g. oral sex (mutual consent), - h. sexual battery (forcibly having sex with another person against the person's will or lack of mental maturity) (ex. rape, sodomy, molestation, etc.), - pornographic materials (printed or nonprinted), - j. kissing or any act of intimacy, and/or - k. inappropriate bodily contact.
+- a. sexual harassment (physical, written, or verbal), - b. lewd exposure (any act of), - c. obscene gestures or gestures that mimic or imply sexual intercourse, - d. lewd caress or indecent fondling/touching of the student's own body,

+- e. lewd caress or indecent fondling/touching of the body of another person,

+- f. sexual intercourse (mutual consent),

+- g. oral sex (mutual consent),

+- h. sexual battery (forcibly having sex with another person against the person's will or lack of mental maturity) (ex. rape, sodomy, molestation, etc.),

+- i. pornographic materials (printed or nonprinted),

+- j. kissing or any act of intimacy, and/or

+- k. inappropriate bodily contact.